Automorphisms of the 3-sphere that preserve spatial graphs and handlebody-knots: The symmetry groups of reducible handlebody-knots of genus two

-\begin{lemma} The group $\MCG_+(S^3, V)$ acts transitively on the set of primitive disks of $V$.
-The group $\MCG_+(S^3, V)$ acts transitively on the set of primitive pairs of $V$. \end{lemma} \begin{proof} Let $D_2$ and $D_2^\prime$ be primitive disks of $V$.
-Due to Lemma \ref{lem:cutting along a primitive disk}, we may regard $N(D_2; V)$ and $N(D_2^\prime; V)$ as regular neighborhoods of $\partial$-parallel proper arcs in $E(K_1)$.
-Since any two $\partial$ arcs in $E(K_1)$ are ambient isotopic in $E(K_1)$, we get the first assertion.
+\begin{lemma} The group $\MCG_+(S^3, V)$ acts transitively on each of the sets of primitive disks of $V$ and primitive pairs of $V$. \end{lemma} \begin{proof} Let $D_2$ and $D_2^\prime$ be primitive disks in $V$.
+By Lemma \ref{lem:cutting along a primitive disk}, we can regard $N(D_2; V)$ and $N(D_2^\prime; V)$ as regular neighborhoods of boundary-parallel proper arcs in $E(K_1)$.
+Since any two such arcs in $E(K_1)$ are ambient isotopic in $E(K_1)$, we get the first assertion.